-Our vision therapy optometrist Dr. Sass has been specifically trained to use the following tests, for children and adults to evaluate several important areas of vision that often go unchecked during standard "20/20" visual acuity tests.
+Our vision therapy optometrists our doctors have been specifically trained to use the following tests, for children and adults to evaluate several important areas of vision that often go unchecked during standard "20/20" visual acuity tests.
 Our comprehensive vision exams evaluate the following:

 Acuity at Near and at a Distance